josevnz/kismet_home/RaspBerryPiWirelessSecurity/Wireless security using Raspberry PI 4, Kismet and Aircrack-ng.md

 But it seems to be missing a feature to use API keys, instead of user/password.
 And the interaction with the end points doesn't seem to be complicated so I will write my (less rich feature) wrapper.

-You can download and install the code for an small aplication I wrote ([kismet_home](https://github.com/josevnz/kismet_home) to ilustrate how to work with Kismet (also has a copy of this tutorial) like this:
+You can download and install the code for a small application I wrote ([kismet_home](https://github.com/josevnz/kismet_home) to ilustrate how to work with Kismet (also has a copy of this tutorial) like this:

 ```shell
 python3 -m venv ~/virtualenv/kismet_home